Skip to content

 4. Note the new image name, also replace CHANGE_ME with your username

-The CronJob doesn't need a ConfigMap with a schedule file, because the schedule is a part of the manifest.
+The CronJob doesn't need a ConfigMap with a schedule config file, because the schedule is a part of the manifest.

 Now, deploy this CronJob into the same namespace: